niclindh/UDS-WordPress-Child-Theme/README.md

 The Cronkite site is running the Yoast SEO Premium plugin.
 If you have not received basic information about Yoast and SEO, please talk to Abby or Andrea.
 Consistent application of basic SEO principles is crucial to the success of the site.

 **Note**: Our site title is The Walter Cronkite School of Journalism and Mass Communication, which eats a lot of characters.
-Yoast will let you shorten this to Cronkite School.
+Yoast will let you shorten this to simply Cronkite School.
 Please do so.

 Yoast SEO makes it very convenient to include proper meta descriptions for pages. **Every** page needs a good meta description.